 In addition, Catoosa County, GA has access to three major hospital systems within 17 miles:

-CHI Memorial, which is operated by Denver-based Catholic Health Initiatives, is located downtown Chattanooga, TN.
+CHI Memorial, which is operated by Denver-based Catholic Health Initiatives, is located in downtown Chattanooga, TN.
 In 2004, Memorial was named one of the "100 Top Teaching Hospitals" by Thomson Reuters.

 Erlanger Health System is a non-profit academic teaching center affiliated with the University of Tennessee's College of Medicine.
 Erlanger is also the area's primary trauma center, a Level-One Trauma Center for adults, and the only provider of tertiary care for the residents of southeastern Tennessee, north Georgia, northeastern Alabama, and western North Carolina.
 Erlanger treats approximately 250,000 people every year.
 In 2008, Erlanger was named one of the nation's "100 Top Teaching Hospitals for Cardiovascular Care" by Thomson Reuters.